microsoftgraph/microsoft-graph-docs-contrib/concepts/office-365-connected-services.md

 ## Get set up

-To use the Office 365 Connected Services with Microsoft Graph, you need:
+To use the Office 365 Connected Services with Microsoft Graph, you need to:

 - Download [Visual Studio](https://visualstudio.microsoft.com/vs/).
-If you already have it, update it to the latest version.
+If you already have it, update to the latest version.
 - Get a Microsoft 365 subscription.
-To get a free trial, join the [Microsoft 365 developer program](https://developer.microsoft.com/microsoft-365/dev-program).
+To get a free trial developer subscription, join the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program).

 ## Get the starter project